Ask a Question

-The Welsh Government has identified the Bay of Colwyn as an area that they would wish to support in developing a BID.
+The Welsh Government identified the Bay of Colwyn as an area that they would wish to support in developing a BID.

 This area is undergoing a period of significant transformation but lifestyles are changing rapidly and this area competes with many smaller surrounding centres for its catchment’s disposable income.
 Businesses in this area need sustainable support to take advantage of its important strategic location and recent investments made in the area.

-Through the BID, businesses could implement changes that they choose, to help improve the profile of businesses in the area, improve links between the different commercial elements of the area, and encourage people to visit the area more often and stay longer and national and international clients to use the businesses in the area – leading to increased turnover and profits and a more vibrant economy across the whole area.
+Through the BID, businesses can implement changes that they choose, to help improve the profile of businesses in the area, improve links between the different commercial elements of the area, and encourage people to visit the area more often and stay longer and national and international clients to use the businesses in the area – leading to increased turnover and profits and a more vibrant economy across the whole area.

-Who will promote and manage the BID?
+Who promotes and manages the BID?

-What area will the BID cover?
+What area does the BID cover?

 How will my business benefit?

 Colwyn BID is working on strategic projects addressing the issues that were identified as being of highest importance to the businesses in the BID area.
 In addition, we will be carrying out events and smaller initiatives aimed at bringing quick wins to the businesses.